x86ed/aura/README.md

 ### erase

-This libarary is used to erase various pieces of content on the screen.
+This library is used to erase various pieces of content on the screen.

 ### screen